opengl-tutorials/ogl/beginners-tutorials/tutorial-3-matrices/index.markdown

 {% endhighlight%}
 ## Rotation matrices

 These are quite complicated.
 I'll skip the details here, as it's not important to know their exact layout for everyday use.
 For more information, please have a look to the [Matrices and Quaternions FAQ](http://www.cs.princeton.edu/~gewang/projects/darth/stuff/quat_faq.html) (popular resource, probably available in your language as well).
+You can also have a look at the [Rotations tutorials]({{site.baseurl }}{{intermediate-tutorials/tutorial-17-quaternions}})

 **In C++ :**
 {% highlight cpp linenos %}
 // Use #include <glm/gtc/matrix_transform.hpp> and #include <glm/gtx/transform.hpp>
 glm::vec3 myRotationAxis( ??, ??, ??);
 glm::rotate( angle_in_degrees, myRotationAxis );
-{% endhighlight%}
+{% endhighlight %}

 ## Cumulating transformations

 So now we know how to rotate, translate, and scale our vectors.
 It would be great to combine these transformations.
 This is done by multiplying the matrices together, for instance :

+{% highlight cpp linenos %}
+TransformedVector = TranslationMatrix * RotationMatrix * ScaleMatrix * OriginalVector;
+{% endhighlight %}

 **!!!
 BEWARE !!!** This lines actually performs the scaling FIRST, and THEN the rotation, and THEN the translation.
 This is how matrix multiplication works.